Pin It

 Braised catfish fish maw with terminate mushroom in chicken stock (雞樅菌黃燜鮰魚金魚肚) - interesting to see a block of deep-fried radish, which was pretty tasty.
 We've also got shredded termite mushrooms here, along with a chicken and conch soup seasoned with saffron.

-But the focus was certainly this fish maw taken from Chinese longsnout catfish, which was OK but I didn't it brought much to the table.
+But the focus was certainly this fish maw taken from Chinese longsnout catfish, which was OK but I didn't think it brought much to the table.

 Sweetened purple glutinous rice with sweet corn, aloe and coconut milk (怡香玉米露) - I loved that there was lots of sweet corn here, and the aloe was certainly nice and refreshing.